ColasDroin/xmask_tutorial/questions.md

 *x position of the beam before (orange) and after (red) configuring knobs and tuning*

 Conversely, when zooming in, where do the small discrepancies come from?
 Why is it the reference orbit that is oscillating around the actual beam orbit, and not the opposite?
-Cf. figure below, which is zoom in the left part of the previous figure:
+Cf. figure below, which is zoomed in the left part of the previous figure:
 ![](img/co-zoom.png)

 *x position of the beam before (orange) and after (red) configuring knobs and tuning, zoomed in for s<1000*